nextuav/nextuav-docs/docs/launchpad/privacy-policy.md

 - __Application__ means the software program provided by the Company downloaded by You on any electronic device, named UMT LaunchPad

-- __Company__ (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to UrbanMatrix Technologies Private Limited, Bangalore.
+- __Company__ (referred to as either "UrbanMatrix", "the Company", "We", "Us" or "Our" in this Agreement) refers to UrbanMatrix Technologies Private Limited, Bangalore.

 - __Country__ refers to: India